the right Carpet Fiber is one of the most important aspects

 Considered a Polyester?

-Mohawk is different than polyester as it is not as prone to matting down
+Mohawk is a little different than polyester as it is not quite as prone to matting down

 like Polyester or PET Polyester is.
-It is durable, very stain resistant,
+It is more durable than polyester, is stain resistant,

 fiber and the longest wear then choose a nylon carpet.
 Nylon doesn't resist